Eco Fashion Encyclopedia Content Links

 Crush is the name as a processing method introduced by labels like Sweet Caramel, which combines paint-stains and aperture-boring.

-1900 Levi’s Type I Jacket introduced in the early 1900’s with LOT 506XX (added later as 501 was the first LOT number), a detail was the cinch-back, called “clinchers” with a silver buckle, later replaced with bronze.
+1900 Levi’s Type I Jacket introduced in the early 1900s with LOT 506XX (added later as 501 was the first LOT number), the detail was the cinch-back, called “clinchers” with a silver buckle, later replaced with bronze.
 The jacket is also known as The First Edition with LOT number 506XX regarded as one of the most iconic denim garments in Jean’s history.
 The jacket has a left-side breast pocket and a pleated front.
 The first version didn’t have a pocket flap, which was added onto later models.
 In addition, The red tab introduced 1936 as one of the most well-known Levi’s trademarks.

-In the 1960, Levi Strauss introduces a radically new version of the Type II jackets with the LOT number 557XX, by most people known as the trucker jacket.
-The most significantly difference visually; narrower and pointy front pockets, seams go from the pockets and down.
+In 1960, Levi Strauss introduces a radically new version of the Type II jackets with the LOT number 557XX, by most people known as the trucker jacket.
+The most significant difference visually; narrower and pointy front pockets, seams go from the pockets and down.
 Creating a fitter body look.
-Look fitter Trend wise a design for a brand-new youth culture in 1960’s and 1970s.
-A slimmer look attracts girls taste of fashion and developing a segment for denim market.
-The increased demand makes Levi Strauss introduce another version of regular basic trucker jacket named slim fit Trucker Jacket.
-In addition, the Trucker jacket is last carrying a Red Tab big E, after 1971 Levi Strauss changed the capital letter’s red tab capital letter to small, due to introduction of the batwing logo.
+Look fitter Trend wise a design for brand-new youth culture in the 1960’s and 1970s.
+A slimmer look attracts girls taste of fashion and developing a segment for the denim market.
+The increased demand makes Levi Strauss introduce another version of the regular basic trucker jacket named slim fit Trucker Jacket.
+In addition, the Trucker jacket is last carrying a Red Tab big E, after 1971 Levi Strauss changed the capital letter’s red tab capital letter to small, due to the introduction of the batwing logo.
 Read more about LVC

 Levi Strauss Saddle man was a promotion distributed to the retailers and introduced in 1940.
-The cowboy statue is one of the first promotions from the brand and is today a rare collector’s items.
+The cowboy statue is one of the first promotions of the brand and is today a rare collector’s items.
 A Levi Strauss Saddle man in good conditions is hard to find and the price thereafter.